tytydraco/yessleep/out/When_I_was_a_kid_everyone_I_know_played_a_horrible_prank_on_me.md

 Someone was lying on the couch, their head tilted back like they were staring up at the ceiling.
 For a moment that was what I thought was happening, until I saw that their chest was opened up like a patient on a surgery table.
 All guts and organs and blood, so much blood.

-It was Mr. Wilson, in his sweater vest and brown dad shorts.
+It was Mr. Winston, in his sweater vest and brown dad shorts.

 Dead like the mailman.
 Dead like my mom.